miclip/brave-answers-slack-gateway/README.md

 #### 2.2 Create your app

 Now you can create your new app in Slack!
-*NOTE: If you have deployed the Slack data source connector for Amazon Q you may already have an existing Slack app installed.
-Do not attempt to modify that data source connector app - create a new app instead.*

 1. Create a Slack app: https://api.slack.com/apps from the generated manifest - copy / paste from the stack output: `SlackAppManifest`.
 2. Go to `App Home`, scroll down to the section `Show Tabs` and enable `Message Tab` then check the box `Allow users to send Slash commands and messages from the messages tab` - This is a required step to enable your user to send messages to your app